Sustainability is important at Stevens Institute of Technology.

 Enter Stevens sustainability seminar series.

 The Spring 2019 Sustainability Seminar Series begins Wednesday, January 30 at Stevens’ campus in Hoboken, New Jersey.
-It is the fourth series offered by the sustainability management master’s program, and—thanks to new sponsorship from BEM Systems—is expected to the most popular yet.
+It is the fourth series offered by the sustainability management master’s program, and—thanks to new sponsorship from BEM Systems and Brown and Caldwell—is expected to the most popular yet.

 Sarkar adds, "We are live webcasting the seminars for any interested in learning how to make our world more sustainable.
 They will also be archived on the Schaefer School of Science YouTube channel.
 Students attending the seminars in person are encouraged to engage in a 'meet and greet' with the speakers before the seminars.
 The speakers are all local and regional leaders in sustainability and many of them are interested in working with our students in a mentorship capacity."